MSLNZ/msl-loadlib/docs/refreeze.rst

 Specify the appropriate keyword arguments to the :func:`~msl.loadlib.freeze_server32.main` function.

+You have two options to use the newly-frozen server:

-Copy the ``server32-*`` file to the folder where you have MSL-LoadLib installed in your 64-bit version of Python to replace the existing server file.
+1) Copy the ``server32-*`` file to the ``../site-packages/msl/loadlib`` directory
+where you have MSL-LoadLib installed in your 64-bit version of Python to replace the existing server file.

+2) Specify the directory where the ``server32-*`` file is located as the value of the `server32_dir` keyword argument in :class:`~msl.loadlib.client64.Client64`.

 Using the CLI
 -------------